 DON’T COPY IT.

 That’s not the intention here.
 Instead, learn about the industry, the pressures, the opportunities, the innovations.
 See the information through the lens of your company’s own business objectives.
-Taking HS2 as an example as there’s been a lot of coverage recently – is this an opportunity or a threat for you?
+Taking HS2 as an example, as there’s been a lot of coverage over the past few years – is this an opportunity or a threat for you?
 Of the opinions being voiced, which ones would you like to change or reinforce?
 Are the factors being mentioned relevant and important for your company too?

-Or the new IR35 tax changes?
+Or the IR35 tax changes, or the Building Safety Act?
 What will they mean for your workforce?
 Or those of your suppliers?

 Being aware of wider news like this enables you to form an opinion based on what you know about your company and what the implications will be, and presents an opportunity for content.